-West Nile virus is on the rise: what you need to know – DW – 08/14/2024
+West Nile virus is on the rise: What you need to know – DW – 08/14/2024

 What are the symptoms and risks?

-Health agencies note that a WNV infection will be symptomless for many people.
+Health agencies have noted that a WNV infection will be symptomless for many people.

-However, in some cases — around 20% according to the ECDC — a person may develop West Nile Fever (WNF), with symptoms including headaches, nausea, fatigue and malaise, and swelling of the lymph nodes.
+However, in some cases — around 20%, according to the ECDC — a person may develop West Nile Fever, with symptoms including headaches, nausea, fatigue and malaise, and swelling of the lymph nodes.
 Most of the time, these symptoms will clear within a week, but severe cases may require special medical attention.

-Fewer than 1% of cases result in West Nile Virus Disease (WNVD), a serious infection of the central nervous system that leads to meningitis, encephalitis or acute flaccid myelitis — conditions that can be fatal or result in lifelong complications.
+Fewer than 1% of cases result in West Nile Virus Disease, a serious infection of the central nervous system that leads to meningitis, encephalitis or acute flaccid myelitis — conditions that can be fatal or result in lifelong complications.

 Prevention and treatment